 Okay, I fall for this trap a lot:

-Thus, I typically decide to stay outside the city center and end up spending my vacation time taking public transit or walking back and forth.
+Thus, I typically decide to stay outside the city center and spend my vacation time taking public transit or walking back and forth.
 Boo!

 First of all, plan ahead.
 That should be tip #1.
-Tip #1.5 is that, once you’ve planned ahead, book your stay in Dublin.
+Tip #1.5 is that, once you’ve planned ahead, book your stay for where to stay in Dublin.
 Don’t stay on the outskirts of town; you’ll have a better trip and enjoy your whole experience of celebrating St. Patrick’s Day in Dublin if you’re actually, ya know, in Dublin.
-That said, there is no reason to rent a car for this busy event, so you can stay in Dublin without a car.

 Tip #2: Pack Green

-If you’re going to be in Dublin to celebrate St. Patrick’s Day, you’d better not get caught without green clothes.
+If you’re going to be in Dublin on St. Patrick’s Day, you’d better not get caught without green clothes.
 While you won’t get pinched (I don’t think…), there’s no better excuse to pull out all your favorite green items.

 Need to stock up?
 Here are some of the green clothes I recommend: